kishorekrrish/sfdc-website/_posts/2019-10-12-print-record-details.md

 Have you ever wondered, or did your client asked you to create a button, which opens the record details in printable form.
 Then you are in the right place.
 We will create a component that could actually print the record detail page and even its related records if necessary.
 We will try two approaches, of which one just includes configuration and other include code.
 image: assets/images/print/print-lightning.png
 author: kishore
-beforetoc: Have you ever wondered, or did your client asked you to create a button, which opens the record details in printable form.
-Then you are in the right place.
-We will create a component that could actually print the record detail page and even its related records if necessary.
-We will try two approaches, of which one just includes configuration and other include code.
-As a best practice first we will go with configuration.
-Because salesforce always suggests us to use out-of-the-box functionality first, and only use code if that is not possible using configuration.

-toc: true
 tags:
 - Lightning
 ---